caltechlibrary/iga/README.md

       # This variable is a setting for post-archiving CodeMeta file updates.
       # If you don't have a CodeMeta file, you can remove the add_doi_codemeta
-      # job at the bottom of this file.
+      # and Codemeta2CFF jobs at the bottom of this file.
       ref: main

     # ╭────────────────────────────────────────────╮